stfc/ansible-jupyter/README.md

     - `effect`: Whether to schedule on node if key taint not matched.
 Usually: `NoSchedule`
        </p>
     - `commands`: The commands (git clones) to run on the deployed instances/images
-7. Run the playbook: `ansible-playbook deploy_jhub.yml`
+6. Make sure kubeconfig is in ~/.kube
+7. Run the playbook and pass in name of the kubeconfig filename (without extnsion) and the deployment version:
+`ansible-playbook deploy_jhub.yml -e "cluser_name=kubeconfig-name" -e "jhub=dev-or-prod-or-training"`

 ## Customising your jupyterhub deployment
 These are settings/variables to chagne/add to customise your jupyterhub deployment, and are optional.